-Richard Shilling is a land artist based in Northern England who encourages children to get outside to see and create art in nature.
-He recently published the first of a series of Land Art for Kids books in partnership with Julia Brooklyn.
+Enjoy this interview Jean had with Richard Shilling, a land artist based in Northern England who encourages children to get outside to see and create art in nature.

 Land Art for Kids

 JEAN: Can you tell us a bit about your background?
 How did you get involved with land art?